raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 again.
 Clearing a timer means resetting the timer value to zero but NOT starting the time again.

+***

 # Discussion

 There are several use cases for DNS Stateful operations that can be described here.

-Firstly, establishing session parameters such as server defined timeouts is of great use in the general management of persistent connections.
+Firstly, establishing session parameters such as server-defined timeouts is of great use in the general management of persistent connections.
 For example, using DSO sessions for stub to recursive DNS-over-TLS {{?RFC7858}} is more flexible for both the